 Looking for seasonal employment?

-If so, we invite you to check out this opportunity!
+If so, check out this opportunity!

 For an inside look at what it is like to Make an ImpaCT as a seasonal employee, check out the video below!